-In Lagos, Nigeria, Uber drivers used apps to override phone GPS to tell Uber that they drove further than was actually the case — inflating the fares charged to passengers.
+In Lagos, Nigeria, Uber drivers used apps to override phone GPS, causing Uber’s app to record a longer route than was actually taken and inflating the fares charged to passengers.
 Quartz reports many drivers inflating fares by 1000 to 2000 naira ($3 to $6), though some inflated far more than that.

 Drivers reported using this tactic in response to Uber reducing the amount they were paid.
 They describe protesting unsuccessfully, and resorting to GPS trickery for lack of other ways to get the payment they thought they deserved.